bldl/emplace-spidermonkey/README.md

 # Tutorial

 Welcome to this detailed tutorial on how to implement and understand the `Map.prototype.emplace proposal`.
-This guide is tailored to help both beginners and advanced developers learn how to contribute to (JavaScript) language development by implementing a new feature in SpiderMonkey, Mozilla's JavaScript engine.
+This guide is tailored to help both beginners and advanced developers learn how to contribute to (JavaScript™) language development by implementing a new feature in SpiderMonkey, Mozilla's JavaScript™ engine.
 We’ll cover all the necessary steps, from downloading and setting up the development environment to writing the `emplace` function and testing it with the official test suite, Test262.

-You don’t need prior knowledge of JavaScript engine internals or advanced C++ programming to follow along.
+You don’t need prior knowledge of JavaScript™ engine internals or advanced C++ programming to follow along.
 We'll walk you through each part of the process step-by-step.

 ### What’s Covered in This Tutorial?
-- __The `Map.prototype.emplace` Proposal:__ Learn what this proposal is, how it works, and why it’s beneficial for JavaScript developers.
+- __The `Map.prototype.emplace` Proposal:__ Learn what this proposal is, how it works, and why it’s beneficial for JavaScript™ developers.
 - __Setting Up the Development Environment:__ How to download and build Mozilla Unified, the repository that contains SpiderMonkey.
-- __Implementing the Proposal:__ We will implement the emplace function both in self-hosted JavaScript and C++.
+- __Implementing the Proposal:__ We will implement the emplace function both in self-hosted JavaScript™ and C++.
 - __Debugging and Testing:__ How to test your implementation using Test262, the official test suite for ECMAScript®, and how to run custom scripts.
 - __Optimizing Your Code:__ Learn about performance considerations and optimizations.
 - __Contributing to the ECMAScript® Standard:__ Understand how to write specification-compliant code and contribute to the broader ECMAScript® standard.

-By the end of this tutorial, you will have a full implementation of `Map.prototype.emplace` and a solid understanding of how JavaScript engine features are developed.
+By the end of this tutorial, you will have a full implementation of `Map.prototype.emplace` and a solid understanding of how JavaScript™ engine features are developed.

 **TODO testing is introduced in the end of the tutorial, but there are other ways to test implementation, writing scripts**